tzlaine/small_wg1_papers/P2727_iterator_interface.md

 # Proposed design

-The proposal is to add a CRTP base template that will ease writing iterators, in the same way that `std::view_interface` eases the writing of views today.
+The proposal is to add a base template that will ease writing iterators, in the same way that `std::view_interface` eases the writing of views today.

 ## Add `iterator_interface_access`